-Copy your three images to the folder Assignment 01, found in the hand-in folder on the course storage disk.
+Drop your three images into the hand-in folder on the course storage disk.
 If you are in danger of writing over someone else's images then you haven't named your images uniquely.
 Rename them and try again.

 PLEASE NOTE: I recognize that this could be difficult for a number of you.
-Use Dan's open hours if you would like a little extra help and read through sections of the Lightwave manual if you're having problems getting used to the Lightwave interface.
-Dan and I can also be reached by email.
+Use Cristin's open hours if you would like a little extra help and read through sections of the Lightwave manual if you're having problems getting used to the Lightwave interface.
+You can also email the class list, Cristin, or myself with questions.
+Good luck!